Stuycs-K/finalproject-09-buchanan-ian-chen-tony-kogi-filippos/DEVLOG-Ian.md

 ### 2024-05-22 Word on defining variables functionality
 Worked on progress for 'put' option for defining variables while using the helper function to grab quote indexes.

+### 2024-05-23 Finish 'put' for variable defining, get_word()
+Finished testing and debuggin the 'put' keyword code and made small changes to get_word() functionality for usage.